-While we work hard to give you control and freedom in your work, we understand that some clients and freelancers who have met through Upwork wish to work together directly outside of Upwork.
+While we work hard to give you control and freedom in your work, we understand that some clients and freelancers wish to work together outside of the platform.
 We provide the option to do this easily, with a one-time payment of the Upwork Conversion Fee.
 We call this process "contract conversion."

 What does it mean to convert?

-They can move their relationship, and all payments, outside of Upwork by paying the one-time Upwork Conversion Fee.
-These users can then define their relationship however they wish:
+Freelancers and clients can move their relationship, and all payments, outside of Upwork by paying a one-time Upwork Conversion Fee.
+Users can then define their relationship however they think best, including:

 - Making and receiving payments through other means